 The nominees for Class I directors are Derrill Cody, David M. McClanahan and Robert T. O'Connell.
 The term of Class I directors will expire in 2009.
-Your Board of Directors recommends a vote FOR the nominees for director, FOR ratification of the appointment of Deloitte & Touche LLP as independent auditors for 2006, FOR reapproval of the material terms of the performance goals under our Short Term Incentive Plan, FOR reapproval of the annual election of all directors and the elimination of director classes with staggered terms.
+Your Board of Directors recommends a vote FOR the nominees for director, FOR ratification of the appointment of Deloitte & Touche LLP as independent auditors for 2006, FOR reapproval of the material terms of the performance goals under our Short Term Incentive Plan, FOR reapproval of the material terms of the performance goals under our Long-Term Incentive Plan, and AGAINST the shareholder proposal requesting that the Board take steps to provide for the annual election of all directors and the elimination of director classes with staggered terms.